efahssi/website/src/content/projects/productizing-IT-services/index.md

 The productized approach positioned WBM as a serious Microsoft partner.
 I leveraged this to secure **$400K in Microsoft market development funds**, further accelerating growth and co-marketing opportunities.

 **Key Learning**
-Productization isn't about eliminating customization— it's about creating a strong foundation that handles 80% of use cases, letting you reserve custom work for clients who genuinely need it.
-The menu-based approach gave sales flexibility whilst maintaining delivery efficiency.
+Productization isn't about eliminating customization: it's about creating a strong foundation that handles 80% of use cases, letting you reserve custom work for clients who genuinely need it.
+The menu-based approach gave sales flexibility while maintaining delivery efficiency.